 Flue gas emissions from energy production constitute our most significant environmental impact.

-We aim to keep the emissions of our power plants having an impact on air quality, i.e. sulphur, nitrogen and particulate emissions, within the constantly tightening limit values specified by the authorities.
+We aim to keep the emissions of our power plants having an impact on air quality, i.e. sulphur dioxide, nitrogen oxide and particulate emissions, within the constantly tightening limit values specified by the authorities.

 |Sulphur dioxide||Nitrogen oxides|

 Particulate emissions fell by about 14 per cent on the previous year due to improved desulphurisation.
 Efficient desulphurisation also reduces particulate emissions at the same time.

 In the Hanasaari B power plant, the monthly emission limit for particulates was exceeded once during 2018.
 The exceedance did not cause any harm to the environment or human health.
 Emissions in other power plants were below the emission limits.
 We always report any exceedances to the authorities.

 We are constantly developing our operations in order to reach the tightening emission limit values.
 In 2018, we introduced low-sulphur fuel oil at the Jakomäki heating plant, which will reduce the plant’s emissions.

 We monitor the emissions of our power plants according to the monitoring plans approved by the authorities.
 An independent accredited tester ensures the quality of our measurements each year.

 * Acidifying emissions and particulate emissions mg/kWh are calculated by dividing the emissions of our energy production and co-owned production by the total energy sold.
 Production and distribution losses have been taken into account when calculating the amount of energy produced.
 In 2017, the calculation was specified by including the electricity used by heat pumps and district heat pumping in the calculation of emissions.